 There are three levels of government in Australia: Commonwealth, State and Local.

 The Queen is the Head of State of Australia

-Queen Elizabeth 2 of England is also Queen of Australia.
-Australians do not vote for her, because a monarch (a queen or king) gets that position from the king or queen before them, usually their parents or another relative.
+Queen Elizabeth II of England is also Queen of Australia.
+This is because Australia was once a collection of British colonies.
+Australians do not vote for her, because a monarch gets that position from the king or queen before them, usually their parents or another relative.
 The monarch is the Head of State of Australia.
 The Queen lives in England, not Australia.